BUMETCS673/CS673OLFall25_team2/team.md

 My name is Stacey, and I work as an SDET.
 I am pursuing the Graduate Certificate in Software Engineering and hope to further my education with my Master's degree next year.
 I think I got hooked to the idea of becoming a developer the first time I debugged something successfully.
 When I'm not working or in school, I enjoy spending time with my family and trying to figure out how to keep my plants alive.

+### Yongxiang Chen

+Hi, I’m Yongxiang Chen.
+I graduated from UC Irvine with a degree in Business Economics.
+I’m new to software engineering, but I’m eager to learn and collaborate with my team, and I hope to contribute while gaining experience from everyone.
+I like to listening to music and watching animation.